Fine French Mantel Clock circa 1840

 In this next enlarged photograph you can see that the right-hand side winding hole, where the damage once was, has been restored completely.

-Looking for a experienced antique clock repairer or need help or advice on antique restoration problems - contact Green & Cockburn on …
+Looking for an experienced antique clock repairer or need help or advice on antique restoration problems - contact Green & Cockburn on …

 Tel : 01462 790646 or Email :enquiries@greenrestoration.co.uk